kotest/kotest-gradle-plugin/README.md

 }
 ```

-Ensure your build has the kotest engine dependency and remove the junit5 dependency.
+Ensure your build has the kotest engine dependency and remove the junit5 dependency if this was in your build previously.

 ```kotlin
 dependencies {